zeroc-ice/ice/java/BUILDING.md

 ### Android Build Requirements

-Building any Ice application for Android requires Android Studio and the Android SDK build tools.
-We tested with the following components:
+To build an Ice application for Android, you need Android Studio and the Android SDK build tools.
+We tested the following components:

 * Android Studio Giraffe
 * Android SDK 33

-Using Ice's Java mapping with Java 8 requires at minimum API level 24:
+To use Ice's Java mapping with Java 8, you need at least API level 24:

 * Android 7 (API24)